Important Legal Disclaimer

 What Happened: Auction pressure hijacked your rational planning.
 The public contest, the rush, the fear of loss triggered emotional override.

-The Data: 77% of first home buyers who bought at auction regret the choice.
+The Data: 77% of first-time buyers who bought at auction regret the choice.
 Not because auctions are bad.
 But because auctions optimise for sellers through competitive pressure.

 The Solution: Set a walk-away number that's 10% below your maximum approved borrowing amount.
 Treat that number as absolute.
 If bidding exceeds it, leave.